 For medical degree:

-Studying medicine in Malaysia has a number of advantages that wouldn’t be possible outside of Malaysia without spending more money.
+Studying medicine in Malaysia has several numbers of advantages that wouldn’t be possible outside of Malaysia without spending more money.
 One reason, it is here, in Malaysia.
 Which means less expensive cost of travel, familiar living costs, closer to family and friends, and of course the food.

 However, one of the most important things that must be considered is the study itself.
 MMC keeps a close eye on Malaysian private universities offering medical programmes and ensures that all regulations and standard practices are in place for students.
 Every university has two phases, pre-clinical which is usually 2 years, and clinical (hospitalisation) makes the remaining 3 years of the course.
 While students are in phase 1 (pre-clinical), universities are obligated to send students to hospitals to observe and learn while directly in the field.
 Each university is attached to at least one hospital where students can learn, practice and do the clinical phase of their studies.